コンテンツにスキップ

 Honmoku Shrine

-From the left in the photo, "Seasonal Goshuin - Summer" (initial offering fee 700 yen) and "Ouma Nagashi" preservation and sponsorship commemorative Goshuin
+From left to right in the photo: "Seasonal Goshuin - Summer" (offering fee 700 yen) and "Uma Nagashi" Preservation Commemorative Goshuin

-All of the August goshuin stamps feature the Ouma Nagashi festival, and an original tissue paper with an illustration of a festival boat and other objects is pasted on top of the handwritten goshuin stamp.
-The "Ouma Nagashi" preservation sponsorship commemorative goshuin, which features a double-page spread with an illustration of a horse and an old-style wooden festival boat, is a special stamp that is only awarded to sponsors who donate 1,000 yen or more, and the initial offering will be used to support the preservation of the Ouma Nagashi festival.
-Due to the importance of preserving the region's important spiritual culture for future generations, it has continued to be awarded since September.
+All of the Goshuin (temple/shrine stamps) for August feature the Uma-nagashi (horse floating) ritual, and an original thin paper with illustrations of festival boats and other images is pasted over the handwritten Goshuin.
+The special double-page Goshuin commemorating the preservation of the Uma-nagashi, which depicts the horse and an old-style wooden festival boat, is only given to those who donate 1,000 yen or more, and the donation goes towards the preservation of the Uma-nagashi.
+Due to the importance of preserving this important spiritual culture of the region for future generations, it will continue to be given out from September onwards.

 Honmoku Shrine